 “Put not your trust in princes” — Psalms 146:3

 While the signing of the Declaration of Independence is what most captures our attention today, it is often overlooked how much work, thought, and iteration actually went into designing a government of, by, and for the people.
 The process encompassed the Albany Congress in 1754, three Continental Congresses including the passing of the Articles of Confederation, and finally to the Constitutional Convention and the ratification of the United States Constitution (which superseded the, by then, bankrupt and dysfunctional government under the Articles of Confederation).
 None of this even touches on the contributions made over the previous century by Enlightenment philosophers including Smith, Locke, Hume, Rousseau, Kant, Bacon, and many more.

-One of the most contentious parts of the debate among the founders of the United States was centered around how best to preserve the liberty of the individual from any would be attackers while at the same time enabling the government to carry out its duties, i.e governance.
+One of the most contentious parts of the debate among the founders of the United States was centered around how best to preserve the liberty of the individual from any would-be attackers (both internal and external) while at the same time enabling the government to carry out its duties, i.e governance.

 “The natural progress of things is for liberty to yield and government to gain ground.”